 Nutrient Strength - Measurement

 Provided the nutrient you are using is complete and balanced, the concentration or strength of the solution has major effects on plant growth and development.
 This is why it is essential to be able to measure solution concentration, using a meaningful unit of measure.
-Many growers will still be working in ppm, using TDS meters, however there is now an industry move to standardize the unit of solution measurement to EC (electrical conductivity) which is a more accurate and meaningful way to monitor your nutrient.
+Many growers will still be working in ppm (parts per million), using TDS (Total dissolved solids) meters, however there is now an industry move to standardize the unit of solution measurement to EC (electrical conductivity) which is a more accurate and meaningful way to monitor your nutrient.

 What the plants root system is actually responding to is the EC (or osmotic concentration) of the nutrient, so this is what we should measure.
-There are a number of different EC (sometimes called CF) meters, and the water resistant pen type meters are commonly used by growers.
+There are a number of different EC and CF (Conductivity Factor) meters, and the water resistant pen type meters are commonly used by growers.
 Depending on where in the world you are, the units expressed on your meter may be different, however it is easy to convert between the different units of EC.

 The most commonly used units are either Microsiemens/cm (EC) or conductivity factor (CF) (depending on which country you are in).
 Other units used or often expressed in crop recommendations are: Millimhos, micromhos, or millisiemens (mS).
 The conversion between all of these units is: